JoeDumoulin/CSCD439F17/Assignment2.md

 **The first task in the homework is to answer the following questions:**

 * Is there any data missing (Nan)?
 If so, how would you remove it?
-* What columns appear to offer the best hope of a linear approximation?
+* What columns appear to offer the best hope of a linear approximation of price?
 * Which columns data are categorical?
 Which are numerical?
 * Which is the "best" column to use for prediction?
 This is a judgement call, but I'd like to know how you justify it.

 **To complete the second task**, you will want to select one of the columns to use to try to predict price.
-You will see how to measure the accuracy of the model using a test set created from the full data set.

 In order to train the regression model, you need to change the data from a pandas DataFrame or Series type to a numpy vector.
 For example, you may choose "grade" as a predictor of price.
 Then you will do something like this:

 ```
 #load data